 Following on from our popular 5 Must Have Lenses for Nikon DSLRs, here we’re detailing some of the best Canon lenses with our 5 must have lenses for Canon.

 So, you’re just getting the hang of your brand new Canon DSLR, playing around with the standard 18-55mm kit lens it came with.

 But you’re starting to outgrow the kit lens, craving more freedom to experiment with focal length, aperture, and perspective.
 The next step for you is to start hunting for some of the best Canon lenses for your needs.

 Where do you start though?
 There are literally hundreds of lenses to choose from, and some aren’t worth the glass they’re made of.
-Some, on the other hand, are little gems that you can have years of fun with.
+Some, on the other hand, are little gems you can have years of fun with.